 SCREENING

 The screening questions are categorized by cornerstone.
 As such, there is one set of screening questions for Initiating Events, one for Mitigating Systems, and one for Barrier Integrity (Exhibits 1, 2, and 3 respectively).
 If more than one cornerstone is affected, the screening questions in all the affected cornerstones apply.
 In addition, under each cornerstone the screening questions are categorized into sub-sections, so a finding and associated degraded condition might be applicable to more than one sub-section.
 Typically, the inspection staff completes the screening process with support from the regional SRAs, as needed.
 The screening questions cover a wide range of instances and scenarios but are not intended to be all inclusive.
-Therefore, if the inspection staff and/or SRA do not agree with the screening results, other risk tools (e.g., the SDP Workspace) and guidance provided in Section , “Detailed Risk Evaluation,” can be used to confirm or challenge the screening results.
+Therefore, if the inspection staff and/or SRA do not agree with the screening results, other risk tools (e.g., the SDP Workspace) and guidance provided in Section 0609A-05, “Detailed Risk Evaluation,” of this IMC can be used to confirm or challenge the screening results.
 The screening process also directs the user to other applicable SDP appendices as needed (similar to Table 3 of IMC 0609, Attachment 4).

 The screening logic questions are designed to systematically determine whether a degraded condition(s) resulting from a finding is of very low safety significance (i.e., Green) or not.
 If all the logic questions under the applicable cornerstone(s) do not apply, then the finding is screened as Green and the risk evaluation is complete (assuming that there are no unique technical considerations that need to be assessed).
 Conversely, if any one of the logic questions under a specific cornerstone is applicable to the degraded condition(s), the finding cannot be screened as Green and further risk evaluation is warranted.